-This fascinating and highly practical course will allow you to develop craft and hand-skills to prepare for a career in the electrical installation industry.
-You will study in fully kitted-out workshops with the latest technology and equipment, to ensure you are up to date with the current industry.
-You will study a range of topics such as fundamental safe working practices, environmental and sustainability measures in domestic dwellings, electrical installation wiring and termination, fabrication techniques for electrical installation, electrical science and technology, site preparation for working in the construction industry, and the structure of the construction industry.
+This one-year course will allow you to develop craft and hand-skills to prepare for a career in the electrical installation industry.
+As well as studying the underpinning theory and principles of electrical science, you will carry out a multitude of practical training tasks such as the installation of cables and accessories for lighting circuits, as well as electrical power sockets/circuits.
+You will study a range of topics such as fundamental safe working practices, environmental and sustainability measures in domestic dwellings, electrical installation wiring and termination, fabrication techniques for electrical installation, electrical science and technology, site preparation for working in the construction industry, wiring and testing, and the structure of the construction industry.

 What will the course lead on to?

 After successfully completing this course, you will have the skills and knowledge needed to progress onto the Level 2 Electrical Installation course, which can lead to opportunities to study at university or take an apprenticeship to earn while you learn.
 You could also take an alternative route to progress into electrical and electronic engineering.
 After progressing through the levels of study, many students on this course have progressed onto specialisms within the sector, including alarm and emergency systems, renewable energy installation, building services, highway lighting, and communications and IT.